the-cognitiveservices-ninja/ALM-for-PVA/README.md

 Github Actions for Managing Microsofts PVA as a template for PVA Projects

 ## secrets you need to setup
 PowerPlatformSPN : service principal secret
+please find a [howto create one](https://the.cognitiveservices.ninja/articles/helper02/) article in the.cognitiveservices.ninja blog

 ## actions:
 workflow dispatch: